Mayuri Wagh

 Mayuri Wagh is a Marathi television and film actress.
 She is known for her performances in Asmita and in Ti Phulrani.

 Career

-Mayuri is originally from the town of Dombivali near Mumbai.
+Mayuri is originally from the town of Dombivli near Mumbai.
 She started her career as a side dancer and theater artist.
 Mayuri Wagh debuted in Marathi television with the serial Vachan Dile Tu Mala Star Pravah.
-Later she played the role "Detective Asmita" in the popular Zee Marathi crime-based series Asmita.
-Apart from serials, Wagh has also appeared in television adverts such as Glow & Lovely, Tupperware, Harpic, Dabur Chyawanprash and Magnum Ice Cream.
+Later she played the role "Detective Asmita" in the Zee Marathi crime-based series Asmita.
 She has also appeared in reality shows such as Housefull, and Sugaran & Mejwani Paripoorna Kitchen.

-Personal life

-Mayuri Wagh completed her education from Kelkar College in Mumbai, followed by a post graduation in HR from Wellingkar college.